superdrdood/veizy11ty/posts/2021/04/japanese-language-progress-april-2021/index.md

 You can see from my stats graph, on the days when I actually remember to do all the studying the amount of cards I study stay reasonably constant.
 There were a few days at the beginning of the month where I completed all the cards I had added, and didn't get round to adding any more.
 There are also a few days where I missed the afternoon reading practice which meant my writing got ahead.
 I find it much easier to learn how to read a kanji before learning how to write it, so I set my writing decks down to 10 new vocabulary a day to let reading catch back up.
 I've now managed to align it, so the 20 new reading cards I learn in the afternoon are the 20 new writing cards I get the next morning.
 The placebo synergy this creates in my brain is very satisfying, and makes it feel like I'm learning on overdrive.

 Even though Anki keeps all of the stats, it doesn't make it super easy to see what percentage I got wrong over the past month.
 I could probably work it out, but just going by today I got 10 wrong in my reading, and 12 wrong in my writing, which averages at 7%.
 I think this is acceptable, as I know most of what I get wrong are things that are relatively new.
 There have been a few problem vocabulary that kept on tripping me up, but I've solved all of them up to now.
-These are usually vocabulary that use a unique kanji that won't be showing up for a while. 「期待きたいする」and「招待しょうたいする」were my nemeses for a huge chunk of April, but I've got them down now.
+These are usually vocabulary that use a unique kanji that won't be showing up for a while. 「<ruby>期待<rt>きたい</rt></ruby>する」and「<ruby>招待<rt>しょうたい</rt></ruby>する」were my nemeses for a huge chunk of April, but I've got them down now.

 And here are some numbers regarding reading stats: